Namibia 2008 "Ediacaran fossils of Namibia"

 The Ediacaran creatures are the oldest known organisms recognizable to the naked eye and the first large, multi-celled creatures known to have lived on Earth.
 They appear to be the starting point in the diversification of life on our planet.
 They existed in a wide range of forms and sizes.
 Many had a quilted structure, with their forms being divided into a number of chambers like a quilt.
 They lived at a time when few predators existed to threaten them.
 This allowed the big, mostly immobile species to thrive.
 As life forms suddenly diversified during the Early Cambrian, most of the Ediacaran organisms quickly disappeared.
 The creatures that now dominated had developed hard shell and skeletons that fossilize relatively easily, thus leaving an extensive fossil record.
 The soft Ediacaran organisms rarely fossilised and left little evidence to help scientists to understand and easily classify them.

 There is still not complete consensus amongst scientists about many of the Ediacaran lifeforms.
 Some experts consider at least some of them to have been giant single-celled organisms, where the quilt-like subdivisions allowed the cells to grow to such enormous sizes.
 They are so bizarre that they do not fit into the Six previously defined kingdoms of Animalia, Plantea, Fungi, Protista (single-celled or simple multi-celled organisms such as algae and some moulds), Archaebacteria and Eubacteria (unicellular organisms divided into two kingdoms on the basis of biochemical differences).
-Most Ediacaran organisms have been placed in their own kingdom, the Vendozoans. lt is an extinct kingdom, that has left no modern equivalents.
+Most Ediacaran organisms have been placed in their own kingdom, the Vendozoans.
+It is an extinct kingdom, that has left no modern equivalents.

 Many of the Ediacaran creatures that we know lived in shallow seas with sandy sea floors covered by a mat of slime produced by bacteria.
 Under ideal circumstances, this combination aided the fossilisation of the soft-bodied creatures, allowing scientists to identify numerous forms.

-Rangea on stamp of Namibia 2008 Ernietta on stamp of Namibia 2008Swartpuntia on stamp of Namibia 2008Pteridinium on stamp of Namibia 2008Swartpuntia was a large, leaf-shaped organism divided into fourhorizontally symmetrical parts.
+Swartpuntia was a large, leaf-shaped organism divided into four horizontally symmetrical parts.
 It had a distinct stem which is likely to have anchored it to the sea floor.

-was an elongated, frond-like organism.
+Pteridinium was an elongated, frond-like organism.
 Specimens longer than 30 cm are known, but none have been found with both ends intact, making it impossible to say whether it floated through the water or was anchored to the ground.

-had a strange, sack-like form and occurred in clusters on the sea floor.
+Ernietta had a strange, sack-like form and occurred in clusters on the sea floor.

-was a compact, symmetrically divided, leaf-shaped organism, again with a stem-like structure with which it seems to have been attached to the sea floor.
+Rangea was a compact, symmetrically divided, leaf-shaped organism, again with a stem-like structure with which it seems to have been attached to the sea floor.

 While it is possible to identify and classify many of the Ediacaran fossils, scientists can only guess at the life cycles and living conditions of these enigmatic creatures.
 We know the past only from what has been found.
-And what has been found still leaves many gaps, which can only be bridged With theories until evidence may be found to give foundations to them.
-Much of the past we will never know, but can only imagine and wonder about.
+And what has been found still leaves many gaps, which can only be bridged with theories until evidence may be found to give foundations to them.
+Much of the past we will never know but can only imagine and wonder about.

-back to index
+<< previous page back to index next page >>